mattexx/pi-fan-chill/README.md

 ## Why

-There are many valid use cases for fine-tuned PWM fan control, including with the official pi fan.
-In the case of the official pi fan, I wanted a graded response to CPU temperature instead of the on/off implementation supported in Raspbian, since I find the fan a little noisy at 100%.
+PWM fans don't need to be just on or off.
+In the case of the official pi fan, I wanted to make a graded response to CPU temperature instead of the on/off implementation supported in Raspbian.
+I have found that the official pi fan running 25-50% is more than enough to keep the pi at a nice temperature as a result.

 ## How